WHAT IS ZONE DIET? | What Foods Allowed on Zone Diet

 A Time of Traditional Eating

-Long ago, when people mostly eat meat, fruits, and vegetables, strength and vitality were at their peak.
-No grains and no bad carbs.
+Long ago, when people mostly ate meat, fruits, and vegetables, their strength and vitality peaked.
+There were no grains or bad carbs.

-Dr. Barry Sears is the founder of this diet and he believed in the concept that it is the solution to diseases with disturbance in insulin levels.
+Dr. Barry Sears founded this diet, which he believed was the solution to diseases that disturb insulin levels.

-He claimed that Insulin is the answer to a healthier and fit body, by maintaining its normal level, we can achieve and healthy lifestyle.
+He claimed that Insulin is the answer to a healthier and fit body.
+By maintaining its normal level, we can achieve a healthy lifestyle.

 This diet is also recommended for diabetics and individuals with cardiovascular risk.
 It helps to regulate blood glucose levels and promotes weight loss.